kianerfaan/TLK-2025/README.md

-# TLK-2025 (Tweet Like Kanye)
+# TLK-2025

-A dynamic web application that generates authentic Kanye West-style tweets using the Groq AI API.
+A dynamic web application that generates authentic Ye-style tweets using the Groq AI API.
 Experience the unique writing style of Ye with this parody tweet generator.

 > **NOTICE: TWEETLIKEKANYE.COM WAS SOLD TO Namecheap user rouleau0x on March 25, 2025.**
 >